toji/webgpu-gltf-case-study/index.md

 instanceBuffer.unmap();
 ```

 So now all the matrices used by our scene are in one big buffer!
 But how do we tell each draw call what part of that buffer to use?

 You _could_ do it with bind groups.
 One option is creating a new bind group for each primitve and setting the `resource.offset` to the appropriate point in the buffer when defining the bind group's buffer entry.
 Another approach would be to create a single bind group with [dynamic offsets](https://gpuweb.github.io/gpuweb/#dom-gpubufferbindinglayout-hasdynamicoffset) for the buffer binding, which would then allow you to set the offset into the buffer when you call `setBindGroup()`.

-Either of those approaches, though, will require you to call `setBindGroup()` once per primitive, which isn't really an improvement on what we had before.
+Either of those approaches, though, will still require you to call `setBindGroup()` once per primitive, which isn't really an improvement on what we had before.
 Instead, we can use an instancing trick that allows us to only set the bind group once.
 First, we create a single bind group that covers the entire instance buffer.

 ```js
 // Create a bind group for the instance buffer.